+Students select either the Bioethics Track or the Medical Humanities Track.
 This Bioethics and Medical Humanities M.S. at the Tulane University School of Medicine is the only Bioethics and Medical Humanities master’s-level program in Louisiana (as well as the entire central Gulf Coast).
-Tulane is positioned uniquely to provide the student a bioethics and medical humanities education with an interdisciplinary faculty in medical ethics and medical humanities that have been brought together in the Program in Medical Ethics and Human Values (PMEHV).
+Tulane is positioned uniquely to provide the student a bioethics and medical humanities education with an interdisciplinary faculty that has been brought together in the Program in Medical Ethics and Human Values (PMEHV).
 The Executive Director of the M.S.
 Program is David John Doukas, M.D., James A. Knight Chair in Humanities and Ethics and Medicine, Director of PMEHV, Tulane School of Medicine.
-Core program faculty are drawn from Philosophy, Medical Humanities, Public Health, and Clinical Ethics and boast a distinguished publication record in Bioethics and Medical Humanities staffing the core courses.
+Core program faculty are drawn from Philosophy, English, Medical Humanities, Public Health, and Clinical Ethics and boast a distinguished publication record in Bioethics and Medical Humanities.

 Plus One of The Two Tracks Below: